How do ticks affect dogs? Tick prevention for your dog

 - Make it a habit to check your dog every time you come in from a walk or after they have been playing outside.
 Don’t forget to check their underside!

 - Early detection is always best for treating ticks.
-If you find a tick on your dog, put it in a plastic bag and bring it to your veterinarian to be tested for Lyme disease.
+If you find a tick on your animal, put the tick in a plastic bag and bring it to your veterinarian for identification.

 - Removing ticks improperly can cause many problems.
 You can develop a preventative program with your veterinarian to ensure you are taking the right precautions and know how to properly remove ticks.